How to Write Better Technical Content

 One of the few things I remember from my high school English class was my teacher’s insistence that every claim be backed up by a source.
 For some reason, that stuck in my future engineer’s brain, and it’s become a great asset now that I write for a living.

-Good technical content must be correct, so I pretend that my readers are all ornery skeptics hoping to poke holes in every statement I make.
+Good technical writing articles must be correct, so I pretend that my readers are all ornery skeptics hoping to poke holes in every statement I make.

 There are three ways to add evidence to support your claims as a writer: